 USC Aiken uses the Best Key Lock System.
 The system consists of individual lock keys, sub-masters, and masters.
-Keys are made and managed by the Operations Division.
-Keys are distributed and collected by the USC Aiken Maintenance Department within the Operations Division.
+Keys are made and managed by the Operations Department.
+Keys are distributed and collected by the USC Aiken Maintenance Division.

-- Proper key control is critical to campus security and keys will only be issued after receipt of a completed USC Aiken Key Request Form with the appropriate signatures.
-USC Aiken Key Request Forms are submitted to the Department of Operations.
+- Proper key control is critical to campus security and keys will only be issued after receipt of a completed USCA Key Request Form with the appropriate signatures.

-- Requests for sub-master and master keys require the signature of the requesting individual’s immediate supervisor and the appropriate Associate or Vice Chancellor.
+- Requests for sub-master and master keys are strongly discouraged, and require the signature of the individual's immediate supervisor and the appropriate Vice Chancellor.

 - For people working directly for the Chancellor, the Chancellor's signature is required.

-- Keys being issued to full-time faculty and staff must be picked up from and returned to the Maintenance Department, Room 105 in the Supply and Maintenance Center on Monday, Wednesday, and Friday between the hours of 1:00 and 4:00 PM.
+- Keys being issued to full-time faculty and staff must be picked-up from and returned to the Maintenance Division at the Facilities and Auxiliary Services Building (650 Trolley Line Road, Graniteville SC) on Monday, Wednesday and Friday between the hours of 1:00 and 4:00 PM.

-- The Maintenance Department will maintain a file of key request forms documenting keys issued and returned.
-The file will document the key number, what the key is for, who received/returned the key, the signature of the person being issued/returning the key and date, and the signature of the Maintenance Department representative validating the return.
+- The Maintenance Division will maintain a file of key request forms documenting keys issued and returned.
+The file will document the key number, what the key is for, who received/returned the key, the signature of the person being issued/returning the key and date, and the signature of the Maintenance Division representative validating the return.

 - The full-time faculty or staff person that will be using the key must sign for the key in the log.

-- Unit/Department Heads will request, sign for and be responsible for keys that are to be used by part-time employees and students that require a key to effectively perform their duties.
+- Issuing Keys to students, part-time employees and adjunct faculty is strongly discouraged.
+However, Unit/Department Heads can request, sign for and be responsible for keys that are to be used by part-time employees and students that require a key to effectively perform their duties.

-- A Unit/Department file, (like the one maintained by the Maintenance Department for full-time faculty and staff), should be used to document part-time employee or student key status.
+- A Unit/Department file, (like the one maintained by the Maintenance Division for full time faculty and staff), should be used to document part-time employee or student key status.